 Williams was also an option for Force India’s Juncadella 27 January, 2014 Daniel Juncadella A role at Williams was also an option for Force India’s recently appointed 2014 Reserve Driver, Daniel Juncadella.
 Thanks to his backing by the Kazakh capital Astana, 22-year-old Juncadella this year will be attending all F1 races and taking part in several Friday practice sessions.
 But Juncadella tested in 2013 for Williams, and he was in the running for a bigger role this year, “but I really wanted to drive more and be the reserve,” he told Spain’s El Confidencial.
 “I had been in the Mercedes simulator,” he said, “but this did not give me options to get in the car.
 “I could only [get a 2014 reserve role] with teams that have Mercedes engines,” Juncadella revealed.
 Presumably, that is because he will combine his 2014 duties in Formula 1 with a continuing race role in the German touring car series DTM, where he drives a Mercedes.
 Williams will be Mercedes-powered in 2014, but “we decided on Force India,” he said, “because they were giving the best chance to get in the car and have the most track time”.
 “It’s a super-important year,” Juncadella explained, “and it’s great to have this opportunity because of what can happen in the next year.
 “But we must go step by step – I don’t want to raise expectations that I can go faster than Hulkenberg or anything.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.